Nived-O/dynamic-dificulty-adjustment-in-street-fighter/README.md

 <br>
 Doing reinforcement learning and imitation learning.
 <br>
-Run streetpyghter.py and the game will load.
+Run streetpyghter.py in the src folder and the game will load.